Resource Optimization for Semantic-Aware Networks with Task Offloading: Conclusion

 \section{Conclusion}

-In this paper, a semantic-aware task offloading system has been investigated and the energy consumption of user equipments has been minimized by the proposed proximal policy optimization based multi-agent reinforcement learning algorithm.
-The semantic information of the sentence in machine translation tasks is extracted by the semantic encoder, which can be offloaded to the edge servers or decoded and translated locally.
-Numerical analysis verifies the necessity of task offloading, and the simulation results demonstrate the proposed algorithm outperforms the benchmarks.
+In this paper, a semantic-aware multi-modal task offloading system has been investigated and the quality of experience of users has been maximized by the proposed proximal policy optimization based multi-agent reinforcement learning algorithm.
+The semantic information of the machine translation tasks, the image retrieval tasks, and visual question answering are extracted by the text semantic encoders and image semantic encoders, which can be offloaded to the edge servers or decoded and executed locally.
+Numerical analysis verifies the necessity of task offloading, and the simulation results demonstrate the proposed algorithm outperforms the benchmarks as it finishes the task sets with fewer time steps.
+The proposed algorithm also achieves a higher quality of experience under different settings of the semantic encoders and the noise power, further verifying its robustness.